Tips Bulletin

 Paint Removal with a Heat Gun

-If you own a heat gun, you already have an efficient tool to remove unwanted paint from your walls without causing wear to the finish.
+If you own a heat gun, you already have an efficient tool to get paint off of trim without causing wear to the finish.
 Use the paint scraper in one hand and the heat gun in the other.
 Move back and forth carefully, keeping the heat three inches or less from the paint’s surface.

 The paint should start to bubble and blister quickly.
 If not, gradually raise the temperature.
 As the paint bubbles, scrape it off while applying heat, going against the grain.
 Avoid gouging the wall with the scraper when removing paint with a heat gun.
 Always keep the heat gun moving to prevent burning the wall.